replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 ### New Features {#new-features-v2024-03-21-5}
 * Adds the ability to view more granular app status updates in the Instance Activity section on the **Instance Details** page via a tooltip.
 To get access to this feature, log in to your vendor portal account, select Support > Request a feature, and submit a feature request for "granular app status view".
-* Display a list of images included in an airgap bundle on the **Release History** page.
+* Adds a **View bundle contents** link on the **Release History** page to view a list of images in a given airgap bundle.
+Note: this link only appears for releases built or rebuilt after this implementation.

 ## v2024.03.21-3